-Saare Gouna’s community garden is the best organized garden I have seen yet.
+Saare Gouna’s community garden is the best-organized garden I have seen yet.
 There are 29 women who work in the garden and each one has her own space, divided by hundreds of tree branches sown together with prickly bush.

 Each woman’s plot is a half a chord, though some of the older women have a bit more space, and they grow the veggies of their choosing.

 Saare Gouna has one-well maintained and clean well located in the middle of their space.
-Each of the women pull about 20 buckets of water minimum for their gardens which becomes very tiresome, and a pump will speed along the process greatly while also saving energy.
+Each of the women pulls about 20 buckets of water minimum for their gardens which becomes very tiresome, and a pump will speed along the process greatly while also saving energy.